top of page

 Elizabeth Rodgers – Pianist

-A born-and-bred New Yorker, like Mimi, collaborative pianist Elizabeth Rodgers is in demand as a recitalist with singers and instrumentalists, including the distinguished soprano Judith Raskin, and in chamber music, orchestral, choral, and operatic repertoire.
+A born-and-bred New Yorker, collaborative pianist ELIZABETH RODGERS is in demand as a recitalist with instrumentalists and singers, including the distinguished soprano Judith Raskin, and in chamber music, orchestral, choral, and operatic repertoire.
 She performs regularly with Downtown Music, Music Under Construction, American Chamber Opera, New York Gilbert and Sullivan Players, American Landmark Festivals, and Libero Canto.
-Her teaching experience includes Manhattan School of Music, Bard and William Paterson College.
-A strong advocate of performing the works of living composers, she has premiered music by Miriam Gideon, Marc-Antonio Consoli, Wendy Griffiths, Tom Addison, Carolyn Lord, Joelle Wallach, Robert Dennis, Justine Chen, and Melissa Shifflet.
-She has recorded with Opus 1, Grenadilla, CRI, Musical Heritage, New World, and Albany.
-“I knew Mimi for over 30 years,” said Elizabeth, “and not only was she a conductor and an entrepreneur, but she was a fabulous pianist.
-When she was conducting a large piece that included piano, she asked me to play.
-The piano is how we related to each other.”
+Her teaching experience includes Manhattan School of Music, Bard, and William Paterson College.
+A strong advocate of performing the works of living composers, Elizabeth has premiered music by Miriam Gideon, Marc- Antonio Consoli, Wendy Griffiths, Tom Addison, Carolyn Lord, Joelle Wallach, Robert Dennis, Justine Chen, and Melissa Shifflet.
+She has recorded with many labels including Opus 1, Grenadilla, CRI, Musical Heritage, New World, and Albany.

 Mary Wooten 2024 Moss Photo.jpg